arminosz/arminosz/README.md

   ▶️ Building useful bots to automate stuff, solve problems, or just help out in some way

-  If you're into similar stuff, or just curious, feel free to check out my repositories I'm always learning and open to take some feedback!
+  If you're into similar stuff, or just curious, feel free to check out my repositories
 </div>

 <hr>